 1. Routing your 4B hose will require a little bit of planning.
 With the rear of your car on ramps, locate where to drill your hole in the rear driver's side corner of the trunk.
 You'll want to confirm that you're not going to hit the exhaust underneath.
 Given the tight confines under your car, you'll have to take into consideration the exhaust, drive train and clearance when routing your hose.
+Sometimes routing the hose behind the exhaust shield is a good rout.
 Once you reach the fuel lines on the drives side of the car you can simply follow the fuel lines to the front of the engine.
+On later model VW's it may be necessary to modify the plastic skid plates under the car.